MichaelCurrin/pdf-local-llm/README.md

 - Scale to a lot of content - if you have a lot of PDFs or many pages.
 - Process data securely for privacy - run through the local LLM model offline, rather than using ChatGPT or a PDF translation service on the internet where you data might be used or stored.

+## Limitations

+- The translation example breaks the contents into chunks and processes them one chunk at a time.
+This works for translation but not for summarization or asking other questions.
+- For the other approach, we pass the entire PDF contents to the LLM.
+Which can mean poor performance of quality.
+- PDFs which exceed the token limits for the model will be cut off.

 ## Requirements